Health Information Exchange (HIE)

 Care Everywhere “pulls” information by allowing providers access to a patient's electronic health record when that record is kept by another health care organization.
 It "pushes" information during a planned transition of care to another facility by sending a summary of care to the patient's primary care provider or to the referred-to provider.

 The information shared depends on each organization's electronic health record system.
 It may include:

 - Medical, surgical, family and social history

-- Records from visits with your doctor
+- Records from clinic visits

 - Records from emergency room or hospital stays